J4ve/gameclip_app/README.md

 ![Demo of features](./docs/demo/featuresv2.gif)

-> **📋 Project Foundation**: This application is based on the [Long-Term Software Requirements Specification (LTSRS)](./docs/Group7_LTSRS.pdf) and the [initial wireframe](./docs/initial_wireframe.pdf) developed by our team.
-The SRS document outlines the complete system requirements, functional specifications, and design constraints that guide the development of this project.
+> **📋 Project Foundation**: This application is based on the [Long-Term Software Requirements Specification (LTSRS)](./docs/Group7_LTSRS.pdf) (initial planning phase before development), the [Software Requirements Specification (SRS)](./docs/Group7_SRS.pdf) (latest finalized requirements), and the [initial wireframe](./docs/initial_wireframe.pdf) developed by our team.
+These documents outline the complete system requirements, functional specifications, and design constraints that guide the development of this project.

 ---